 Say there’s a home for sale in Los Angeles with a Zestimate of $500,000.
-The seller now has a point of reference, from a source they trust (or at least want to believe) and that’s psychologically powerful.
-So what happens when buyer comes along and challenges the $500k listing, figuring the home’s value is really closer to $450k.
+The seller now has a point of reference from a source they trust (or at least want to believe) and that’s psychologically powerful.
+So what happens when buyer comes along and challenges the $500k listing price based on their belief that home’s value is really closer to $450k?
 According to California real estate pros, when buyers and sellers have a difference of opinion based on Zestimates, deals can fall apart.
-Negotiation has always been a part of real estate; its’ just that there’s never before been a single, massively-scaled influencing force like this (Zillow gets over 70M unique visitors a month and claims 140M across it’s web brands that include Trulia).
+Negotiation has always been a part of real estate; it’s just that there’s never before been a single, massively-scaled influencing force like this (Zillow gets over 70M unique visitors a month and claims 140M across its web brands that include Trulia).

 Zestimate Accuracy: West Coast

 Zillow says its methodology includes a comparison of Zestimates to the final sales prices of homes on or before the sales date.
 We can paint an interesting picture with their data by starting with broad U.S. overview and then zooming into different regions.
 Let’s start at the very top.

 National Median Error

 Of the 116 million homes on Zillow, 103 million have Zestimates.
 Their own numbers claim a national the median error of 8%.
 Here’s a coverage and accuracy table from their site for all 50 states.